DamionGans/MegaMaxCorpInc/README.md

 # MegaMaxCorpInc
 A CTF-box made for new Linux users.

-*Important: This software is in a prerelease state.
-This readme is a WIP and the image is not finished yet.
-If you use the image, be prepared for a lot of things not to be working yet or finished.

 ## Description of MegaMaxCorpInc
 MegaMaxCorpInc is a big company that has badly secured IT-facilities.
 Mr. Hackerman has hacked the main-server of MegaMaxCorpInc and he will confront the player, who is the IT-administrator, to fix various problems out of a pity for the company.
 He offers various challenges to do so.